rust-lang/rust-by-example/src/expression/input.md

+**Note** in maintenance, the chapter feels a little weak after introducing that if-else is an expression in its own chapter.

 Several statements (like if-else) in Rust are actually expressions, i.e. they return a value.
 Since Rust is strongly typed, this means each branch of an expression must return the same type.